Business Letter Format – Structure, Templates, Examples

 Date

-The date of the business letter should be written one line under the address of the sender unless you are using the company letterhead.
+The date should be written one line under the address of the sender unless you are using company letterhead.
 In this instance, you would leave a 2-inch space from the top of the letterhead and place your date there.
 This should be aligned to the left of the page.
-Also, if you are writing to someone in another country, be sure to use their date writing format.
+Also, if you are writing to someone in another country, be sure to use their date format.
 For example, the United Kingdom format is day/month/year, whereas the United States is month/day/year.

 Address of the recipient

 The line under the date is where you will place the address of the recipient.
-You should use any name titles in the address (i.e., Dr., Mr., Mrs., Ms,).
-The address should be written as follows, with each part of the address one it’s own line:
+You should use any name titles in the address (i.e., Dr., Mr., Mrs., Ms.).
+The address should be written as follows, with each part of the address on its own line:

 • Name of recipient